louisesykes198/The_Christmas_Quiz/README.md

 3. Add a progress bar that fills up as the user answers questions.
 4. Add difficulty levels so users can choose between easy, medium, or hard questions at the start of the quiz.
 5. Add background music with a button to turn it on and off.
 6. Add different themes so people can choose the category they would like to play.
+7. Add a way to tell you if the answer is right or wrong

 ### Further Testing